Presidency of Abraham Lincoln: Threat of secession

 Following Lincoln's victory, all the slave states began to consider secession.
-Lincoln was not scheduled to take office until March 1861, leaving incumbent Democratic President James Buchanan, a "doughface" from Pennsylvania who had been favorable to the South, to preside over the country until that time.
-President Buchanan declared that secession was illegal while denying that the government had any power to resist it.
+Lincoln was not scheduled to take office until March 4, 1861, leaving incumbent Democratic President James Buchanan, a "doughface" from Pennsylvania who had been sympathetic to the South, to preside over the country until that time.
+President Buchanan declared that secession was illegal but denied that the government had any power to resist it.
 Lincoln had no official power to act while the secession crisis escalated.
-Nonetheless, Lincoln was barraged with advice.
-Many wanted him to provide reassurances to the South that their interests were not being threatened.
+Nevertheless, Lincoln was barraged with advice.
+Many wanted him to provide reassurances to the South that its interests were not being threatened.
 Realizing that soothing words on the rights of slaveholders would alienate the Republican base, while taking a strong stand on the indestructibility of the Union would further inflame Southerners, Lincoln chose a policy of silence.
 He believed that, given enough time without any overt acts or threats to the South, Southern unionists would carry the day and bring their states back into the Union.
 At the suggestion of a Southern merchant who contacted him, Lincoln did make an indirect appeal to the South by providing material for Senator Lyman Trumbull to insert into his own public address.
 Republicans praised Trumbull's address, Democrats assailed it, and the South largely ignored it.

 In December 1860, both the House and Senate formed special committees to address the unfolding crisis.
 Lincoln communicated with various Congressmen that there was room for negotiation on issues such as fugitive slaves, slavery in the District of Columbia, and the domestic slave trade.
 However he made it clear that he was unalterably opposed to anything which would allow the expansion of slavery into any new states or territories.
 On December 6, Lincoln wrote to Congressman Orlando Kellogg, a Republican on the special House committee, saying that Kellogg should "entertain no proposition for a compromise in regard to the extension of slavery.
 The instant you do, they have us under again; all our labor is lost, and sooner or later must be done over.
 Douglas is sure to be again trying to bring in his [popular sovereignty].
 Have none of it.
 The tug has to come & better now than later."

 In mid-December, Senator John J. Crittenden of Kentucky, the chairman of the special Senate committee, proposed a package of six constitutional amendments, known as the Crittenden Compromise.
 The compromise would protect slavery in federal territories south of the 36°30′ parallel and prohibit it in territories north of that latitude, with newly admitted states deciding on the status of slavery within their borders.
 Congress would be forbidden from abolishing slavery in any state (or the District of Columbia) or interfering with the domestic slave trade.
 Despite pressure from Seward, Lincoln refused to support the compromise.
 Still opposed to the expansion of slavery into the territories, Lincoln privately asked Republican Senators to oppose the compromise, and it failed to pass Congress.